10 Proven Ways to Improve Sleep Quality

 I started to see that on the evenings I decided to have alcohol, the less quality sleep I got.
 Once I realized that my sleep was suffering because of drinking alcohol, the less I wanted to have it.
 I cherish my weekend sleeping and those nights were the ones that were being impacted the most.
 What am I thinking messing with my longer sleep nights and weekend rest from a full work week?
 Needless to say, having a couple of drinks wasn't worth my sleep loss.
 As well as the extra calories it gave me.
 So, I drink much less now.

-The most misunderstood of all sleep aids, outside of prescription sleeping pills, is alcohol according to Dr. Matthews.
-Alcohol does not put in you a natural sleep state; it acts more like “a light form of anesthesia.”
+Alcohol is not a sleeping aid as does not put in you a natural sleep state.
 Once asleep, alcohol will fragment sleep and block the brain from producing REM or dream sleep to name a few effects.

 Application: Next time you have a couple of drinks, take note of how you sleep.
 Did you wake up more, wake up not feeling as rested, toss and turn more, have longer periods where you were laying in bed awake?
 Compare it to how your sleep is when you don’t have any drinks.
 Desiring to have alcohol every or most nights is a habit that has developed and you will need work on retraining the brain to desire differently.
 This retraining won’t be easy and will take some effort.
 To help you be successful, be clear why this is important to you, create a success plan that includes how you will overcome challenges, what environmental changes you need to make, and set up an accountability system.